-Audit Committee

-Item No

-Report title: Monitoring Officer's Annual Report 2016/17

-Date of meeting: 15 June 2017

-Responsible Chief

-Officer: Chief Legal Officer

-Strategic impact

-The Audit Committee considers matters of Governance in accordance with its terms of reference, which are part of the Council's Constitution, part 4.1 (4.4). (page 11).

-Executive Summary

-The Monitoring Officer's Annual Report summarises the internal governance work carried out by the Monitoring Officer in 2016/17 and provides assurance that the organisation's control environment, in the areas which are the responsibility of the Monitoring Officer, is adequate and effective.
-This annual report supports the assurance statements included in the draft Annual Governance Statement for 2016/17 (the "Annual Governance Statement").

-The key messages in the Monitoring Officer's report include:

-- that there have been no 'reportable incidents' during the period 2016/17; - that the systems of internal control administered by the Monitoring Officer were adequate and effective during 2016/17 for the purposes of the latest regulations; - that there were no findings of breach of the Council's Code of Conduct during 2016/17; - that two new Independent Persons, required by the procedures for the assessment of Code of Complaints under the Localism Act 2011, have been appointed by the Council; and - that a review of the Council's governance arrangements in relation to the Norse Group was carried out in 2016/17 and a series of recommendations for strengthening those arrangements were adopted by the Council.
+Report title: Deputy Monitoring Officer's Annual Report 2017/18 Date of meeting: 31 July 2018 Responsible Chief Officer: Chief Legal Officer Strategic impact ders matters of Governance in accordance with its terms of the Council's Constitution, part 4.1 (4.4) . (page 11).
+Executive Summary carried out by the Monitorin provides assurance that the responsibility of the Monitor cer's Annual Report summarises the internal governance work g Officer and Deputy Monitoring Officer in 2017/8 and e organisation's control environment, in the areas which are the ring Officer, is adequate and effective.
+This annual report tements included in the draft Annual Governance Statement overnance Statement").
+The key messages in the M Ionitoring Officer's report include: that there have been no 'reportable incidents' during the period 2017/18; that the systems of internal control administered by the Monitoring Officer were adequate and effective during 2017/18 for the purposes of the latest regulations; an audit of arrangements for the Declarations of Interest for staff revealed a need for some action.
+An action plan has been agreed and is being implemented. that there were no 2017/18. o findings of breach of the Council's Code of Conduct during Recommendation uested to note the contents of the report and in particular the

-Recommendation

-The Audit Committee is requested to note the contents of the report and in particular the key messages in the above Executive Summary and Appendix A section 2.1.